 Application Note\D: Please note that the functional security requirement FCS\SOF\CIMC.1 according CIMC PP [CIMC PP] is not fulfilled by the TOE but by the TOE environment.
-FIPS 140-2 level 3 validated cryptographic modules (HSMs) perform all cryptographic functions.
-The HSMs are required to operate in FIPS Mode.
+FIPS 140-2 level 3 validated or Common Criteria certified cryptographic modules (HSMs) perform all cryptographic functions.
+The HSMs are required to operate in FIPS Mode or under consideration of the relevant certification documentation.

 OE.Cryptographic Functions provides the appropriate security requirement for the TOE environment.
 Thus all [CIMC PP] requirements regarding cryptography according [CIMC PP], section Strength of Function Requirements, are implicitly fulfilled by the HSMs.